-Limitations of the study: This was a 'real world' registry in 11 centers in 7 countries of a new technology.
-Thus, the results incorporate learning curves and significant variability between centers.
+This was a real-world registry in 11 centers in seven countries of a new technology; thus, the results incorporate learning curves and significant variability between centers.
 Data was collected prospectively, but there was not a uniform protocol.
-Details of the methodologic variation between sites are listed in the supplementary table.
-Conventional 12 core systematic biopsies were not performed in most patients due to the inclusion of microultrasound targets within the systematic samples and adjustment of systematic positions to reflect tissue variations observed on micro-ultrasound.
-Thus the performance of micro ultrasound compared to systematic biopsies could not be determined.
+Details of the methodological variation between sites are listed in Supplementary Table 1.
+Conventional 12-core systematic biopsies were not performed in most patients due to the inclusion of micro-ultrasound targets within the systematic samples and adjustment of systematic positions to reflect tissue variations observed on micro-ultrasound.
+Thus, the performance of micro-ultrasound compared to systematic biopsies could not be determined.
 Variation in the approach to borderline lesions was substantial.
 For example, site A targeted all borderline lesions comprehensively, and achieved a high sensitivity at the expense of specificity.
-Site C did not enroll or schedule patients for biopsy unless they had a visible lesion on MRI, potentially missing MRI negative micro-US positive cases.
+Site C did not enroll or schedule patients for biopsy unless they had a visible lesion on MRI, potentially missing MRInegative, micro-ultrasound-positive cases.
 Despite this, the sensitivity at their site was 94% compared to MRI.
 The number of cores per target was not standardized.
 Seven of the 11 sites were unblinded to the MRI when the ultrasound was performed, introducing an important source of bias in the interpretation of the ultrasound.
-However, results between the blinded and unblinded sites was similar.
-Only men with a prior mpMRI undergoing biopsy were enrolled, and data on patients who were excluded due no prior MRI was not available for comparison.
+However, results between the blinded and unblinded sites were similar.
+Only men with a prior mpMRI undergoing biopsy were enrolled, and data on patients who were excluded due to no prior MRI was not available for comparison.
 Current studies where the ultrasound annotation is performed blinded to the MRI are ongoing.
-This was a comparison to mpMRI, without a gold standard of surgical pathology; therefore the known inaccuracies of biopsy grading could not be avoided.
+This was a comparison to mpMRI, without a gold standard of surgical pathology; therefore, the known inaccuracies of biopsy grading could not be avoided.
 The PRI-MUS system used for ultrasound grading has not been validated.